Rose Mary's mother and all of her aunts are great Southern cooks. She likes to think she's not so bad herself.

 You could say I grew up with liver dumplings, which my family calls liver nips.
 My paternal grandmother made them from scratch, first cooking, then grinding lean stew beef and liver.
-I say grinding because this was long before food processors.
-She used a meat grinder c-clamped to a table, like the type you would use to grind lean meat into hamburger.
-The ground beef and liver would then be mixed into the flour mixture to make dumplings.
+I say 'grinding' because this was long before food processors.
+She used a meat grinder c-clamped to a table—the type you would use to grind lean meat into hamburger.
+The ground beef and liver would then be mixed into flour to make dumplings.
 This was a fairly big project, producing a large pot of liver dumplings.

 The Key to Avoiding a Strong Liver Taste

 I don’t eat liver of any kind—beef, pork, or chicken—except in liver nips.
 I remember once telling my grandmother that I had tried to eat liver dumplings at a dinner of my mother’s extended family.
-The liver taste was offensively strong to me, and although I felt badly about it I threw them in the garbage.
-Granny cautioned that the key is to cook the liver first.
-Grinding raw liver and adding it to the dumpling mixture produces nips with a really strong liver taste.
+The liver taste was offensively strong to me, and although I felt bad about it, I threw them in the garbage.
+Granny cautioned that the key is to cook the liver first; grinding raw liver and adding it to the dumpling mixture produces nips with a really strong liver taste.

 Easy Liver Pudding Liver Nips

 My mom told me about a super simple recipe she had found in the newspaper for liver nips.
 The recipe uses liver pudding.
 I’m not sure if this product is widely available, but this, too, is something I grew up with in the South.
 Mom always had liver pudding in the fridge from a local business that made their own pork sausage, liver pudding, souse, and the like.
 While I was on one of my visits home to South Carolina, Mom made this recipe for me.
 It makes a relatively small batch.
 Mom says the secret is to have a very stiff batter.
 Otherwise, you just get a very thick liver-flavored soup.

 - 2 cans beef broth

 - 1 lb pkg liver pudding, softened at room temperature 1-2 hrs

 - 1 tsp basil